Register to vote

 We’re required to publish a new register each year.
 To make sure it's accurate we need to contact each household in Medway.

-If someone in the household has recently moved into the property, or reached the age of 17, their details should be recorded using the process above, so we have a record of them.
-However, they’ll also need to register to vote.
+If someone in the household has recently moved into the property, or reached the age of 17, give their details using the process above, so we have a record of them.
+They’ll also need to register to vote.